3roin/netbox-config-templates/README.md

 ## How to use

-Import required jinja templates, custom information from the .csv files, and use example files to store custom data.
+Import required jinja templates, custom information from the .csv files, and example files to store custom data.

 **_Details are in progress . . ._**